Counseling Private Practice Business Plan

 Pricing

-Peaceful Minds’s pricing will be moderate so clients feel they receive great value when utilizing our counseling services.
+Peaceful Minds’s pricing will be moderate so clients feel they receive great value when utilizing our services.
 We will bill our clients’ insurance companies first and then charge our clients directly for whatever their plans don’t cover.

 Operations Plan